brentsimmons/ranchero.com/pages/netnewswire/index.markdown

 We support the open web.
 The big social networking sites are damaging society and eroding democracy — and we believe one of the ways out of this is to get our news via the open web rather than from Twitter and Facebook.

 NetNewsWire is part of repairing <a href="https://anildash.com/2012/12/13/the_web_we_lost/">the web we lost</a>, and it’s part of building the web we want.
-That future web should not include viral hate speech, abuse, massive corporate surveillance, and succesful influence operations by hostile governments and entities opposed to democracy.
+That future web should not include viral hate speech, abuse, massive corporate surveillance, or succesful influence operations by hostile governments and entities opposed to democracy.

 NetNewsWire isn’t <i>the</i> answer — it’s <i>an</i> answer.
 It’s just a small part of what needs to be done.
 But it’s the work we personally know how to do, so we do it.